OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Installing-Software/Installing-and-Using-Python.md

 // brief intro to Python (scripting language, easy to write)

-## Installing Python
+# Installing Python

-// Mention various available versions of python (mini vs full, py27 vs py3)
-// How to install python
+The Omega supports Python, we recommend installing the light version to save on space.

 ## Using Python